henrietterebnor/inf226_oblig2/project/README.md

 our application, we set the login_manager.session_protection to "strong".
 This protects the users from attacks involving stolen cookies, because the correct IP-address will be
 attached to the cookie

-Using cookies for security opposed to access tokens is a conscious choice on our part.
-Access tokens take more time to implement, and they have to be stored somewhere.
-They are immune to CSRF attacks, but we found that we would rather implement protection against the CSRF attacks, and go for cookies.

 #### Testing